aermicioi/D_Libraries_Registry/README.md

 Also you might be interested in other related, but different lists:

 - [Awesome D](https://github.com/zhaopuming/awesome-d): A curated list of awesome D frameworks, libraries and software.
-Inspired by awesome-python. |2017-11-02|  A curated list of awesome D documents, frameworks, libraries and software.
-Inspired by awesome-python.
+Inspired by awesome-python. ||

 ### Categories: